EmilyMansfield/minild66/README.md

     it seemed initially; attack anims must be synced between clients, but the attack can be cancelled before it activates, so each attack requires up to two different packets

+###Day 6
+  - Clicking on an enemy causes you to follow them
+  - Client now processes its own events as if they came from someone else, making code neater and reducing complexity

+With one day left it's pretty clear I'm not going to finish this, but I'll keep going to make it as complete as possible, and development isn't going to stop just because a week's up!